Postgraduate researcher FAQs

 - How can I look after my wellbeing whilst working from home?

-- I have an existing condition, I am registered with Disability and Advisory Support Service but symptoms have got worse and I am too ill to study remotely.
+- I have an existing condition, I am registered with Disability and Advisory Support Service but I am too ill to study remotely.
 What should I do?

 - Is a hardship fund available to PGRs?

-- Will the University be refunding me part of my tuition fees?
+- Will the University refund part of my tuition fees?

 Graduate Teaching Assistants